chr1Sc0/mpnotes/03_Beacons.md

 # Beacons
 mPulse is built above the boomerang JavaScript library that collects web performance data from a user’s web browser and sends that back to the mPulse servers on a beacon.
-The simple definition of a beacon is that it is an HTTP(S) request with a ton of data included either as HTTP headers or as part of the Request’s Query String
+The simple definition of a beacon is that it is an HTTP(S) request with a ton of data included either as HTTP headers or as part of the Request’s Query String.

 mPulse will send beacon data for 100% of all page loads on a web site.
 Because mPulse does not sample the data collection of metrics and timers, the margin of error can be kept as small as possible, resulting in a more complete and accurate portrayal of site health.